 Any ASE member in good standing is welcome to join any standing committee at two times during the year.
 If you are interested in joining a committee, be sure to attend the committee meeting held in conjunction with either the ASE Annual Meeting or the ACS Clinical Congress.
-The ASE Office will send a committee meeting invitation/RSVP email approximately one month prior to the ASE Annual Meeting or ACS Clinical Congress, be sure to RSVP to receive the meeting information.
+The ASE Office will send a committee meeting invitation/RSVP email to all ASE members approximately one month prior to the ASE Annual Meeting or ACS Clinical Congress, be sure to RSVP to receive the meeting information.
 If after attending the committee meeting(s), you have confirmed that you would like to join, you must fill out a Committee Join form which will be provided by the ASE Office.
 For any additional questions on this process, contact the ASE office at [email protected].

-The majority of the goals and objectives of the Association are met through the work of the following ASE committees:
+Many of the goals and objectives of the Association are met through the work of the following ASE committees:

 - Committee on Assessment, Curriculum, and Evaluation